 Look out for the large sign below and other related signs that Silence the Violence and Shun the Guns branding executives display, mainly in the Toronto downtown financial district, upscale areas, in random areas in the G.T.A., events, at campaigns, and/or this image on the devices of our partners, and join the movement!
 People are regularly buying Silence the Violence and Shun the Guns items because they want to raise awareness for change.
 They also realize that they must give back if they want change and above all, they want a safe environment.
 Your consistent and continuous purchases will insure that “hope” for the future will result in bankable results.

 About the two images on this webpage: The founder and his team were nearby “Taste of the Danforth” 2018 where Toronto mayor John Tory stopped by to thank him and his organization, Silence the Violence and Shun the Guns, and on many occasions in the past, for their advocacy efforts.
 Every time he sees the team, he stops by to thank them and at least one of those times they were on live T.V..
 They have been in conversations for years, mainly by text message.
 There are 15 local based at-risk youth gangs and anti-gun violence organizations and mayor John Tory has only done photo ops with Silence the Violence and Shun the Guns.
 He knows that Silence the Violence and Shun the Guns is number one, by far, for several reasons.
+It should be noted that the founder and the mayor does not agree on all matters concerning youth gangs and gun violence.
+They both agree that there is a growing gun violence problem and there must be a dramatic reduction of youth gangs and gun violence.
+They are not on the same page when it relates to all the effective solutions on how to reduce the growing violence problem.
 See our growing portfolio of endorsements by the rich, powerful and famous here.

 Currently there is a 20% youth unemployment rate.
 Impoverished areas experience postal code racism where employers blacklist youth living in targeted areas.
 Are you willing to make a reasonable purchase of these items to help fund the creating youth jobs campaign?
 Buy here!